PolVilniusTech/public.incident.reporting.timeline.md/timeline/E.U.md

 ```
 ##### R esults
-In specific location the Global Positioning System is unavailable.
+In specific locations the Global Positioning System are unavailable.
 ```

 ```